 It belongs at the beginning of the journey.
 That is valuable, but it is a different category of value.

 For users already comfortable with platform mechanics and investment concepts, InvestMentor will usually rank fourth in priority behind AI Screener, Ask IBKR, and IBot.
+It should be viewed as an onboarding companion rather than a daily trading utility.

 Which Interactive Brokers AI tool should you use first?